project-chip/matter.js/packages/matter-node.js/README.md

     .start()
 ```

+## Building

+* `npm run build`: Build all code and create CommonJS and ES6 variants in dist directory.
+This will built incrementally and only build the changed files.
+* `npm run build-clean`: Clean the dist directory and build all code from scratch

+## Testing

+* `npm run test`: Run all tests

 ## Pairing and Usage Information

 It should work with any Matter-compatible home automation app when Matter will be released.
 We tested the Library with the "big" ones and can provide additional information.